Line Manager at Lightfoot

 I tend to think that a good PHP developer must know how to use frontend technologies.
 I have created websites using the latest HTML5 and CSS3 attributes.

-My favourite tools to help compile my frontend code is Laravel's Elixir which obviously goes great with the Laravel framework.
-I have also used GULP, Bower and many more tools to help ease code compilation.
+My favourite tools to help compile my frontend code is Laravel's Elixir which goes great with the Laravel framework.
+I have also used GULP, Bower, Webpack and many more tools to help ease code compilation.

 I try to include Vagrant and Homestead with any project I start as I believe that having a VM match your current production environment is very important.
 I have also delved into Docker on my personal website and have set up 3 containers (PHP-7, NGINX-FPM and MariaDB).

 When I started at Logo, I could see there were a couple of opportunities to really push new technology to help with development time and future projects.
-I had introduced GIT to the team and taught everyone best practices from creating new branches, to deploying code to live.
+I had introduced GIT to the team and taught everyone the best practices from creating new branches to deploying code to live.

 As well as developing with PHP, I also helped manage our local and remote server datacentres by fixing server crashes and ensuring it wouldn't happen again in the future.